eXPerience83/DKNCloud-HAS/README.md

 After installation, add the integration via the Home Assistant UI by going to **Settings > Devices & Services > Add Integration**, searching for "DKN Cloud for HASS", and following the prompts.

+The configuration will ask for:
+- **Username and Password:** Your Airzone Cloud account credentials.
+- **Scan Interval:** Time in seconds between updates.
+- **Force Heat‑Cold‑Auto:** (Optional checkbox) If enabled, the mode "heat-cold-auto" will be available for selection.
+Use this mode under your own responsibility.

 ## Usage

 The integration retrieves your installations and devices, and creates:
-- A **climate entity** for each device (allowing control of power, mode, and target temperature).
+- A **climate entity** for each device (allowing control of power, mode, target temperature, and fan speed).
-- A **sensor entity** for the temperature probe (local_temp), which Home Assistant can record in its history.
+- A **sensor entity** for the temperature probe (`local_temp`), which Home Assistant will record historically.

-You can control the device (e.g., turn on/off, change mode, adjust temperature) from the Home Assistant UI.
-The integration sends the corresponding events (P1, P2, P7, P8) to the API.
+You can control each device (turn on/off, change mode, adjust temperature, and adjust fan speed) from the Home Assistant UI.
+When you interact with the entity, the integration sends the corresponding events (P1, P2, P7, P8) to the API.

-> **Important:** Daikin climate equipment uses two consigns (one for heat and one for cold).
-Change the mode first (for example, to heat) and then adjust the temperature.
-Although the original package defined modes up to "8", our tests indicate that only modes 1–5 produce an effect.
-The integration also extracts the available fan speeds from the API response to limit the valid fan speed options.

 ## API Examples

-For further testing, refer to the file `info.md` which contains detailed information and example curl commands.
+For further testing, refer to the file `info.md` for detailed information and example curl commands.

 ## License